-My aim is to cover as much as I can on this blog page about places to visit and things to do in Suffolk whether you are on holiday or having a short-break in one of my holiday cottages, or simply within reach of Suffolk.
-And the 28th & 29th of May this year, Leestock is a must if you appreciate live music.
-I’m delighted to announce that Woodfarm Barns is sponsoring the festival programme again this year and the headliners this year are The Feeling and Hoosiers!
+My aim is to cover as much as I can on this blog page about places to visit and things to do in Suffolk whether you are on holiday or having a short break in one of my holiday cottages, or simply within reach of Suffolk.
+And on the 28th & 29th of May this year, Leestock is a must if you appreciate live music.
+I’m delighted to announce that Woodfarm Barns is sponsoring the festival programme again this year and the headliners are The Feeling and Hoosiers!

 There are many music festivals nowadays, all around the country, all summer long.
 But LeeStock has simply gone from strength to strength since it began nine years ago now and is now a formidable force on the Suffolk music map.
 I came across it in 2013 and when I found out about the cause and ethos behind it, I immediately got in touch to see if Woodfarm Barns could be a sponsor.
 It was a double whammy when I was then asked to play at the festival!

 We are fully booked this weekend so you can’t grab a last minute deal and come and stay but Long Melford is within easy reach of lots of our guests so please do check out ticket details and come along for a great weekend of music.

 I am delighted to say that I was asked again to play in 2014, 2015 and again this year, all with my band Elephant in the Room!

 Lee Dunford was a young musician from Sudbury in Suffolk who sadly lost a fight with Hodgkins Lymphoma.
 In 2005 Lee and his band were sent by The Willow Foundation for a five-star day out recording a single in London, staying at the Grosvenor.
 Willow is a charity set up by Bob Wilson the former footballer, in honour of his daughter Willow.
 It was set up to provide psychological and emotional support for seriously ill 16 to 40-year-olds through the provision of special day experiences.
 And that’s what Willow did for Lee.